poojahooda22/framer-project/README.md

 ## Expanding the ESLint configur

-If you are developing a production application, we recommend updating the con
+If you are developing a production application, we recommend updating the co

 - Configure the top-level `parserOptions`
 ```js